JonasBak/muc/README.md

 If the graphql schema in `schema.graphiql` is changed, run `yarn gen:graphql` to regenerate the typescript types used in the frontend.

+If you want to add a new query from the frontend, add the query to a file in `webapp/graphql/`, and run `yarn gen:graphql`.
+After this the query will be available as a method on the `graphqlClient` object.

 ## Testing

 Run tests with `go test -v ./...`

+To run tests against minio, first run `docker-compose -f ./test/docker-compose.yml up -d` to start and initialize minio.
+Then run `TEST_AGAINST_MINIO=true go test ./...` to run all tests.